amco/yondu-rb/README.md

-# Yondu - Setting Object for extending configuration
+# Yondu - Settings object for extending configuration

 This gem aims to provide a simple wrapper over configuration objects in ruby applications.